tjdharani/LLM-Apps/README.md

 ## 1. Research Agent (research_agent.py)

 The Research Agent is a powerful tool for conducting research, utilizing OpenAI API, Langchain, and Chainlit.
-It makes use of tools such as "arxiv", "human", and "llm-math" to assist you in your research endeavors.
+It makes use of tools such as "arxiv" and "llm-math" to assist you in your research endeavors.
 Acting as a virtual research assistant, this app simplifies the process of gathering information from diverse sources.

 ## 2. YouTube Search Agent (my_youtube_search.py)